Wichita-born Ukrainian English teacher describes life in Kyiv

-KYIV, Ukraine (KSNW) — Mickey Cesar, was born and raised for much of his early life in Wichita.
-While he considers Kansas his heart’s home, he has no intentions of fleeing his new home in Kyiv, Ukraine.
+WICHITA, Kan.
+(KSNW) — Mickey Cesar was born and raised for much of his early life in Wichita.
+While he considers Kansas his home, he has no intentions of fleeing his new home in Kyiv, Ukraine.

 However, as of now though, life is continuing with at least some form of normalcy for Cesar.